PlaidCloud/plaidcloud-docs/content/en/docs/workflow-steps/import/import-archive.md

 Imports a project from a project archive file

-For informaton on archiving and restoring projects refer to: **PlaidCloud Documentation / Projects / Archive a Project**
+For informaton on archiving and restoring projects refer to the [Archive a Project Documentation](https://docs.plaidcloud.com/docs/projects/archive-a-project/)